barotto/libRocketDoc/pages/cpp_manual/scrollbars.md

 Custom elements can generate scrollbars using the element's scroll interface.
 This is done, for example, by the text area form control in the Controls plugin.

-Scrollbar generation is usually done in a custom element in response to the "resize" event, sent during layout.
+Scrollbar generation is usually done in a custom element in response to the `resize`{:.evt} event, sent during layout.
 To retrieve a pointer to an element's scroll interface, call `GetElementScroll()` on the element.
 This will return a `{{page.lib_ns}}::Core::ElementScroll` object.

 ```cpp
 // Returns the element's scrollbar functionality.